 At BIDMC and Joslin Diabetes Center seeing patients with a variety of chronic renal problems.

-Sessions in women's health practice, gynecology, breast clinic.
+At BIDMC; includes sessions in HCA women's health practice, gynecology, and breast clinic.